freenowtech/AndroidCI/README.md

 * Configure Docker Plugin

+   Setup guide (from the official plugin web page) is [here](https://wiki.jenkins.io/display/JENKINS/Docker+Plugin).

    Jenkins -> Manage Jenkins -> Configure System -> Cloud -> Add a new cloud -> Docker

    <img src="https://github.com/mytaxi/AndroidCI/blob/master/screenshots/jenkins_config_cloud_docker.png?raw=true">

+   Regarding the **Docker Host URI**, it should be `tcp://<YOUR_DOCKER_HOST_IP_ADDRESS>:2376`

+   For the sake of workshop, we will use the Docker host on the same machine where the Jenkins container is running.
+Thus you can use the IP address of your host machine.
+Or simply use a DNS name `host.docker.internal` if you're using the latest version of *docker-for-mac* or *docker-for-windows* ([not yet implemented for Linux](https://github.com/docker/for-linux/issues/264)).

 ### Android SDK